-- msg (email.message.Message) instance of a standard email Message. - no_decrypt if True no encryption (and no gossip keys) will be done.
+Parameters msg (email.message.Message) - instance of a standard email Message.

 Return type ProcessIncomingResult or NoneType if message is known already.

 import_keydata_as_autocrypt (addr, keydata, prefer_encrypt)

 process incoming mail message and states information from any Autocrypt header for the From/Autocrypt peer which created the message.